C.J. Abrams Player Props: Nationals vs. Astros

 C.J.
-Abrams, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the Houston Astros, with Framber Valdez on the mound, June 14 at 8:10 PM ET.
+Abrams -- with an on-base percentage of .154 in his past 10 games, 113 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the Houston Astros, with Cristian Javier on the mound, on June 15 at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Astros.
+He had a hitless showing in his last game (0-for-4 with an RBI) against the Astros.

 C.J.
 Abrams Game Info & Props vs. the Astros